observablehq/framework/docs/loaders.md

 └─ ...
 ```

 A data loader is only run during build if its corresponding output file is referenced in at least one page.
-Framework does not scour the source root (`pages`) for data loaders.
+Framework does not scour the source root (typically `src`) for data loaders.

 ## Caching

-When a data loader runs successfully, its output is saved to a cache which lives in `.observablehq/cache` within the source root (by default `pages`).
+When a data loader runs successfully, its output is saved to a cache which lives in `.observablehq/cache` within the source root (typically `src`).

 During preview, Framework considers the cache “fresh” if the modification time of the cached output is newer than the modification time of the corresponding data loader source.
 If you edit a data loader or update its modification time with `touch`, the cache is invalidated; when previewing a page that uses the data loader, the preview server will detect that the data loader was modified and automatically run it, pushing the new data down to the client and re-evaluating any referencing code — no reload required!